Biblical Latin Angel Names

 A source-led guide to biblical Latin angel names and terms in the Vulgate, including Gabriel, Michael, Raphael, angelus, and archangelus.

-Biblical Latin angel names are mainly names and terms as they appear in Vulgate and Latin biblical transmission.
+Biblical Latin angel names come mostly from Vulgate wording and how the Latin Bible carried older names forward.
 Angelus and archangelus are Latin terms.
 Gabriel and Michael appear in Latin biblical passages, but they are not Latin-origin names.
 Raphael appears in Tobit in the Latin tradition, with canon differences to note.
 Angelus Domini means angel of the Lord and should be treated as a title or role phrase, not automatically a personal name.

 This is not the same as Latin-origin angel names.
 Gabriel and Michael matter deeply in biblical Latin because Latin texts transmit them, but their name roots belong to older biblical language layers.